Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

 We first exclude the case of an equivariant link of type $\I$.
 As $3=\dim(X')>\dim(Y')\ge \dim(Y)=2$, we find that $Y'$ and $Y$ are surfaces, so $Y'\to Y$ is a divisorial contraction, hence the blow-up of a point of $\F_a$.
 This is impossible, as the action of $G$ on $\F_a$ gives the whole group $\Autz(\F_a)$, which has no fixed point.

 Suppose now that the link is of type $\II$.
 It starts with a divisorial contraction $W\to X$, which contracts the exceptional divisor on a invariant curve $\Gamma\subseteq X$, as there is no point fixed by $G$ on $X$.
 By Lemma~\ref{lem:ReducedblowUpcurve}, the morphism $\eta$ is the blow-up of $\Gamma$ with its reduced structure.
 Moreover, $\Gamma$ is a section of $X\to \F_a \to \P^1$ by \cite[Lemmas~5.4.1-5.5.2]{BFT}.
 The equivariant link starting from this blow-up is then unique up to automorphisms of the target (see Remark~\ref{remark:UnicitySarkisov}).
-It remains to apply \cite[Lemmas 5.4.2 and 5.5.3]{BFT}, to obtain that $\chi$ is a link of type $\II$ between two $\p^1$-bundles, that the small map $W\ps W'$ is an isomorphism, and the morphism $W'\to X'$ is the contraction of the strict transform of $\pi^{-1}(\pi(\Gamma))$; we are thus in case~\ref{SarkiDecUF1}.
+It remains to apply \cite[Lemmas 5.4.2 and 5.5.3]{BFT}, to obtain that $\chi$ is a link of type $\II$ between two $\p^1$-bundles, that the small map $W\ps W'$ is an isomorphism, and the morphism $W'\to X'$ is the contraction of the strict transform of $\pi^{-1}(\pi(\Gamma))$; we are thus in Case~\ref{SarkiDecUF1}.

-If the link is of type \IV, then $Z$ has dimension $\le 1$ (Lemma~\ref{lem:NoTypeIVonSurfaces}).
-The morphism $\F_a\to Z$ being of Picard rank $1$, we obtain $Z=\p^1$.
-The small map $X\ps X'$ yields then a birational map between the generic fibres of $X\to \p^1$ and $X'\to \p^1$.
-This birational map between smooth surfaces over $\k(\p^1)$ being an isomorphism in codimension $1$, it is in fact an isomorphism.
-The curves over which the the small map is not defined are thus contained in fibres.
-There are no such curves, as the action of $G$ on $\F_a$ gives $\Autz(\F_a)$, which has no fixed point.
-Hence, the small map of the type \IV link is an isomorphism.
+If the link is of type \IV, then $Z$ has dimension $\le 1$ (\cite[Proposition~3.5]{C95}).
+The morphism $\F_a\to Z$ being of relative Picard rank $1$, we obtain $Z=\p^1$. {The small map $X\ps X'$ are obtained by running an MMP over $Z$, so only curves of $\mathrm{NE}(X/Z)$ are considered.
+Hence, the curves on which the small map is not defined are contained in fibres.
+But in our situation there are no such curves since $G$ maps onto $\Autz(\F_a)$, and the latter acts on $\F_a$ with no fixed point.} Hence, the small map of the type \IV link is an isomorphism.

 We now finish the proof by considering type \III links.
 The morphism $\F_a\to Y'$ is of relative Picard rank $1$.
-Hence, it is either $\F_1\to \p^2$, $\F_2\to \p(1,1,2)$ or $\F_a\to \p^1$, since singularities for the base of a $3$-dimensional Mori fibration over a surface are canonical (see \cite[Theorem~1.2.7]{MP_2008}).
-In the case where it is $\F_a\to \p^1$, the same argument as above implies that the curves not defined under the small map are contained in fibres, impossible as the action of $G$ on $\F_a$ gives $\Autz(\F_a)$.
+Hence, it is either $\F_1\to \p^2$, $\F_2\to \p(1,1,2)$ or $\F_a\to \p^1$, since singularities for the base of a three-dimensional Mori fibration over a surface are canonical (see \cite[Theorem~1.2.7]{MP_2008}).
+If it is $\F_a\to \p^1$, the same argument as above implies that the {curves over which the small map is not defined} are contained in fibres, which is impossible as the action of $G$ on $\F_a$ gives $\Autz(\F_a)$.
 Hence, if the small map is not an isomorphism, the morphism $\F_a\to Y'$ is either $\F_1\to \p^2$ or $\F_2\to \p(1,1,2)$, so $a=1$ or $a=2$.
 We distinguish between the two cases.